 - Kitchen faucets

 Sure, changing the faucets in your kitchen, bathroom, or laundry room seems simple enough, but often, what appears simple to do can quickly get complicated.
-That’s why at Nick’s Plumbing and Sewer Services, we highly recommend that you carefully consider the steps that need to be taken before you start a job like this.
+That’s why at Nick’s Plumbing and Air Conditioning, we highly recommend that you carefully consider the steps that need to be taken before you start a job like this.
 If you have any hesitation, give us a call.
 We’d be more than happy to come out and give you a hand.

 We look forward to hearing from you!